Verdi, Texas: Geography

 Verdi is located just west of Farm to Market Road 1784, 8 mi northeast of Pleasanton and 13 mi northeast of Jourdanton in northeastern Atascosa County.

 Education

-Verdi was home to Lucas School, the first school that opened in Atascosa County at Lucas Creek in 1860.
-It kept the name in 1904 and had 101 White students in attendance and two teachers.
-Its name was changed to Verdi School in 1913 and had 115 students enrolled.
-It continued to operate in 1916, and in 1934, the school had 94 students attending and five teachers.
-It continued to operate in 1940.
-It was then consolidated with the Pleasanton Independent School District in 1950.
 It continues to be served by the Pleasanton ISD to this day.
 The school was also a polling place for Atascosa County in 1860.
 Two schools named St. Augustine and Liberty were established sometime before 1888.
 Verdi school's first senior class graduated in 1933.